 - Professor Bunsen Honeydew has no eyes, just glasses.
 It's hilarious when he raises his glasses in order to check his work.

-- Because if he didn't, he would be creepy.
-The Swedish Chef lacks eyes as well, but likewise has "indications" of eyes, in his case bushy eyebrows.
+- The Swedish Chef lacks eyes, but has "indications" of eyes, in his case bushy eyebrows.

-- Janice is another like the chef, who has indicators (eyelashes)but no real eyes.
+- Janice has indicators of eyes — eyelashes — but no real eyes.

 - One sketch involving a face-lift machine had Muppets with their facial features temporarily removed, resulting in nothing but a mouth.

 - The alien rebels from The X-Files have their eyes, ears and mouth sealed up so they can't be infested with the 'black oil'.